ha7ilm/csdr/README.md

 It uses Lagrance interpolation, where `num_poly_points` (12 by default) input samples are taken into consideration while calculating one output sample.

-It can use an additional FIR filter before applying the Lagrange interpolation.
-This filter can be activated by:
+It can filter the signal with an anti-aliasing FIR filter before applying the Lagrange interpolation.
+This filter is inactive by default, but can be activated by:

 * passing only the `transition_bw`, or both the `transition_bw` and the `window` parameters of the filter,
 * using the `--prefilter` switch after `num_poly_points` to switch this filter on with the default parameters.